Pranesh-Shrestha/InvisiRisk_Sample_Builds/baf-setup-example-ruby-non-docker/README.md

 ## Step 1: Modify `buildspec.yml`

-Add the BAF startup and cleanup steps to your `buildspec.yml`, and run your `bundle install` command in the `build` phase.
+Add the BAF startup and cleanup steps to your `buildspec.yml`, and run your `install dependencies` command in the `build` phase.

 ### `pre_build` phase - start the BAF: